 At its heart, this website is an eco blog.
 I aim to cover my journey and publish information to help you (and me) to live a more environmentally friendly, ethically minded life.

 As you can imagine, there are a lot of topics to go on.
 In fact, sustainable living covers all areas of life, which is why you may find an eclectic mix of blogs here.

 Ultimately, if we can take small, positive actions in different areas of our lives over time, this will compound up.
 That’s my belief at least.

-All of these points are exactly why it’s really important for me to try and live in more sustainable, eco-conscious way.
-I want to do my bit to support the environment and local ecosystems.
+These are some of the reasons why I want to support the environment and local ecosystems.
 Green space is invaluable for the health of both you and me, as well as the world – I want there to be more of it!

-If it wasn’t for Chester Zoo I don’t think I’d have gone on to study Animal and Plant Biology at the University of Sheffield, and eventually start this website.
+That being said, if it wasn’t for zoos, I don’t think I would have developed a true love for animals as a youngster.
+It’s then unlikely that I would go on to study Animal and Plant Biology at the University of Sheffield.
+And then eventually start this website.

 Travelling back and forth between Sheffield and Manchester meant many a journey through the Peak District National Park.
 In many ways, this up and down winding journey alongside Snake Pass road is a metaphor for a more sustainable life.

 My degree in Sheffield naturally involved fields trips into the Peak District too.
 It’s fair to say I fell in love with the area – the heather moorland, valleys, gorges, peaks, rivers, woodland, plus the great village pubs!

 In more recent times, I still love heading out into the Peaks and other green areas with my fiancee, Murphy the Cocker Spaniel and our baby boy.